supportpal/language-tools/README.md

 ## Sync Command

-:warning: Experimental!
-Check the changes match what you expect.
+> :warning: Experimental! :warning: Check the changes match what you expect.

 Synchronise your translation with the English translation files.